Danielle Reyna: International career

 In 1993, Reyna made six appearances, all starts, for the senior United States women's team.
 She scored one goal, the first in a 6–0 win over Australia in Hamilton, Ontario, on July 7, 1993.

 Personal life

 Reyna is of Irish descent.
 She married Claudio Reyna, then a member of the U.S. men's national team, in July 1997, one week after he attended the FIFA All-Star Game in Hong Kong and two weeks after the United States men's team's World Cup qualifier at El Salvador.
 They have had four children: Jack (1999–2012), Giovanni (born in 2002 and named after Giovanni van Bronckhorst, Reyna's good friend and former colleague at Rangers), Joah, and Carolina.
 Reyna's 13-year-old son Jack died in July 2012 after suffering from cancer.
 The family lived in Bedford, New York, until Claudio was hired as the sporting director for Austin FC in November 2019.
+Carolina attends St. Stephen's Episcopal School and was selected to the United States women's national under-17 soccer team for the 2026 FIFA U-17 Women's World Cup.